Mubarraqqq/Boeing-Ground-Speed-Prediction/README.md

 - seaborn

 ### Model Development
-I built a Linear Regression model using the Scikit-learn library to predict the ground speed of Boeing aircraft.
+I built a Linear Regression model using the Scikit-learn library to predict the ground speed of a Boeing aircraft using its Latitude, Longitude, Altitude, Heading, File True Airspeed, and Filed Time Enroute.
 The model achieved an accuracy of 83.3% and a Mean Squared Error (MSE) of 5013 units.
 However, I am actively seeking to enhance the model's performance for more accurate predictions and lower error rates.

 ### Model Deployment
 The trained model was deployed on the Hugging Face platform using Gradio for convenient access and interaction.
 Here is the [link](https://huggingface.co/spaces/freeemanai/Boeing-Airplane-Ground-Speed-Prediction) for live testing.